– Onwards into battle!!!

 (click here for German)

-Hammer-forged from the hardest steel of the Bergisches Land, cast in fire, formed upon the anvil of metal, hardened by the water of the Wupper river.
+Hammer-forged from the hardest steel of the Bergisch Land, cast in fire, formed upon the anvil of metal, hardened by the water of the Wupper river.
 A battle axe, so deadly and sharp – made of the same material as the world-famous blades of Solingen…

-Something like this you could describe the birth of Obscurity in Velbert (Bergisches Land) in mid-1997.
+Like this you could describe the birth of Obscurity in Velbert (Bergisches Land) in mid-1997.

 Five brave warriors (Nezrac, Agalaz, Arganar, Ziu and Dornaz) – though musically inexperienced but full of bellicosity and united in their passion for heaviest metal – formed a force named Obscurity.